microsoft/ComplianceUtility/SUPPORT.md

 Under this policy, the RMS_Support_Tool remains in support if the following criteria are met:

 - You're using the [lastet version](https://aka.ms/RMS_Support_Tool/Latest) of the RMS_Support_Tool.
-- You must be licensed with a product or service that uses [Microsoft Information Protection](https://www.microsoft.com/en-us/us-partner-blog/2018/11/05/microsoft-information-protection-and-unified-labeling/).
+- You must be licensed with a product or service that uses [Microsoft Information Protection and Unified Labeling](https://www.microsoft.com/en-us/us-partner-blog/2018/11/05/microsoft-information-protection-and-unified-labeling/).

 ## How to file issues and get help